QUOTES-Reactions to ICC's arrest warrant for Putin citing Ukraine war crimes | Law-Order

 RUSSIAN FOREIGN MINISTRY SPOKESWOMAN MARIA ZAKHAROVA "The decisions of the International Criminal Court have no meaning for our country, including from a legal point of view.
 Russia is not a party to the Rome Statute of the International Criminal Court and bears no obligations under it."

-"Putin is undoubtedly responsible for war crimes and he should be put to trial for the crime of aggression.
-I welcome the decision of the International Criminal Court."
-VLADIMIR MILOV, AN ALLY OF JAILED RUSSIAN OPPOSITION LEADER ALEXEI NAVALNY
+VLADIMIR MILOV, AN ALLY OF JAILED RUSSIAN OPPOSITION LEADER ALEXEI NAVALNY "Lock him up!"

-"Lock him up!"
-LEONID VOLKOV, ALLY OF JAILED RUSSIAN OPPOSITION LEADER ALEXEI NAVALNY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)